neta-elad/conproj-a/book/description.md

 - Nominative, the subject of the sentence.
-- Accusative/Lative, the direct object of the sentence, or an indirect object representing the target of action general (to).
+- Accusative/Lative, the direct object of the sentence, or an indirect object representing the target of action (to).
 - Dative, an indirect object
     representing the recipient or goal of the action.
 - Locative, an indirect object